kolobus/fedorov.net/index.md

 My current work and main addiction is [Komodo Platform](https://komodoplatform.com) - the best cryptocurrency ecosystem in the world.
 Discord nickname: [kolo#1111](https://komodoplatform.com/discord)

+Ordinated as a minister of the [Church of the Flying Spaghetti Monster](https://www.venganza.org).

 ## Contacts

 Mail: [mihail@](https://fedorov.net/)fedorov.net